jonasahlsson/Flash-Messenger/Readme.md

 * Install with composer.

-* Open webroot/Flash-quicktest.php in your browser for a basic example.
+* Open webroot/flash-quicktest.php in your browser for a basic example.

-* Copy webroot/flash-test.php into Anax-MVC/webroot and open in browser to see an example usage taking advantage of Anax-MVCs default config and views.
+* Copy webroot/flash-test.php into Anax-MVC/webroot and open in browser to see an usage example taking advantage of Anax-MVCs default config and views.

 Install
 -------